Two Days in Samarkand: What not to miss (Part Two)

 I used an older Central Asia Lonely Planet guidebook, which was sufficient while on the road – except that a lot of practical information had changed.

-This recent one is from 2018 and perhaps more useful.
+Their most recent one is from 2018 and perhaps more useful.
 If you want a book on Uzbekistan alone, there is a Bradt Guide, though its last edition is 2016.
 I find Bradt guides a bit hit- and-miss, excellent for Africa, but a bit useless in Israel.
 Generally, they are good on history and culture and slim on practical info.

 When it comes to background info and the arts, nothing beats the Dumont Kunstreisefuehrer – unfortunately available in German only.
 I bought a secondhand 2006 edition, because art history doesn’t change, right, and had a good laugh at the completely useless practical section apparantly geared at moneyed group travellers.
 If you don’t speak German, this Odysseus Guide comes close on detail.